Litchdon Medical Centre

 Follow us on Twitter

-2018 national patient survey results - thank you to everyone that took part - click on the link below to see how Litchdon has done
+Thank you to everyone that took part - click on the link below to see how Litchdon has done!

 Extended surgery hours

-We continue to offer out usual appointments during the week and 2 evening clinics a week on a Wednesday and Thursday.
+We continue to offer all our usual appointments during the week including our current evening clinics each week on a Wednesday and Thursday.

 There are also no changes to the Primary Care out of hours service, so for any urgent health concerns please contact 111 or 999 as before.